Jayjay-lv/Encryption-Project/Matthew_standups.md

 Untill next class i will continue reading more into how ciphers work

 My blocker is coming up with a new cipher to create

+## 4 days after Endgame(2019-04-30)

+This class i created a seperate and new encrypting algorithm using option keys

+Untill next class i will think of new encryptions

+My blocker is finding out a way to de-encrypt the new algorithm